asurion/Hibernate/tag_grammar.md

                Auto Scaling Groups<br />
                <ol>
                   <li style="text-align: left;">
                      <p><span style="color: rgb(255,0,0);">You can easily turn your environment back on by altering the variables in your <strong>auto scaling group</strong> back to the original config.
-If the scheduler sleeps your environment, these values will appear to be a zero (0)… A new tag is also placed on your auto scaling group “scheduler:asg-previous:min,max,desired” which will hold the value of the previous configuration. (you do not need to edit the tag)</span></p>
+If the scheduler sleeps your environment, these values will appear to be a zero (0)â€¦ A new tag is also placed on your auto scaling group â€œscheduler:asg-previous:min,max,desiredâ€ which will hold the value of the previous configuration. (you do not need to edit the tag)</span></p>
                   </li>
                </ol>
             </li>